< Back

 Climate action hinges on an open data policy

 IMEO believes in the power of shared, transparent knowledge for driving meaningful mitigation action and accountability.
 Through a comprehensive data-sharing policy, IMEO makes satellite data and metadata available to the public on Eye on Methane 30 days after an emission event is detected.
 The delay in making data publicly available allows for time to engage governments and companies on emissions events and to identify effective mitigation solutions.
-All detections are posted on Eye on Methane, including those that did not lead to a notification because they were not attributable, or are older than three weeks.
+All detections are posted on Eye on Methane, including those that did not lead to a notification because they were not attributable, or are older than 15 days.

 Potential limitations of satellites for methane detection